sineadmcl13/node-logging-and-spring-sleuth/README.md

-Node Logging Requests from Spring Projects that use Spring Cloud Sleuth
+### Nodejs - Logging Requests from Spring Projects that use Spring Cloud Sleuth

 With the increase of microservices, there is a need to trace requests through microservices built in different technologies.